Ketevann/chloe-isabel/README.md

 ```
 npm run dev
 ```
-and type localhost:8080 in your browser
+after that, type localhost:8080 in your browser

 ### Getting Started